romnn/microgpusim/WIP.md

   - see how far we are at that point

 #### Done
+- compile playground
+- skip all non memory instructions in playground
+- clean up playground
+- add lots of logging
+- migrate to use wrappers around command that takes care of proper errors etc. to simplify build and wrapper scripts
 - use relative path to trace file in the kernel launch trace command
 - BUG: if cargo runs tests in parallel, we poison the stats lock
   - need to actually use an arc pointer